Self-supervised representation learning from 12-lead ECG data: Materials and methods

-Current state-of-the-art contrastive methods from computer vision aim to learn representations based on multiple views on the same instance.
+Current state-of-the-art contrastive methods from computer vision aim to learn representations based on multiple views on the same instance, see \Cref{fig:schematic_simclr}.
 These are created by applying stochastic transformations to the input data.
 This idea is implemented in the most straightforward way in \textit{SimCLR} \cite{chen2020simple}, where a noise contrastive loss is used to attract two (positive) copies originating from the same original instance and to repel instances from all other (negative) instances in the batch, an approach which typically relies on training with large batch sizes, which is less problematic in our case due to the reduced dimensionality of time series data as compared to image data. \textit{BYOL} \cite{grill2020bootstrap} does not explicitly rely on contrasting against negative samples in the same batch, but uses a moving average of the model itself and reported slight improvements over \textit{SimCLR} in the image domain.
 Finally, \textit{SwAV} \cite{caron2021unsupervised} relies on contrasting cluster assignments rather than individual instances and once again improved the linear evaluation scores on ImageNet.
 In our case, we build on the implementations of all three frameworks in \textit{PyTorch Lightning Bolts} \cite{falcon2020framework}.

-As model architecture, we use the convolutional neural networks of the \textit{xresnet1d}-family, one-dimensional adaptations of the popular \textit{xresnet}-architecture \cite{he2019bag} from computer vision, which showed very good perform in a recent ECG classification benchmarking study \cite{Strodthoff:2020Deep}.
-For analogy with representation learning in computer vision, where results are conventionally reported for a \textit{resnet50}-architecture, we base our experiments on the \textit{xresnet1d50}-architecture.
+As model architecture, we use the convolutional neural networks of the \textit{xresnet1d}-family, one-dimensional adaptations of the popular \textit{xresnet}-architecture \cite{he2019bag} from computer vision, which showed very good perform in a very recent ECG classification benchmarking study \cite{Strodthoff:2020Deep} that was carried out on the \textit{PTB-XL} dataset, see \Cref{sec:datasets}, using the same evaluation scheme that is supposed to be used in this work, see \Cref{sec:traineval}.
+We base our experiments on a \textit{xresnet1d50}, whose performance is compatible with that of the best-performing \textit{xresnet1d101} from \cite{Strodthoff:2020Deep} within error bars.
+However, it is more parameter-efficient and showed a slightly superior performance for linear evaluation and finetuning.
+At this point, we stress again that even though we use an architecture that achieves state-of-the-art performance on \textit{PTB-XL}, the main point of our study lies in the demonstration of relative improvements compared to supervised performance.